 They are often using the word “emergency” to highlight the importance of the release, like in this tweet.

 It appears Britney Spears is officially releasing Mood Ring on all streaming services at midnight.
 It is already out in Australia and New Zealand right now. pic.twitter.com/2JcTpdOTmd

 So now we are certain: vanity metrics, such as the number of followers, do not reflect the real influence.

 To win over new customers through influencer marketing, you need an engaged and loyal audience: bots are not going to buy your product.

-As with everything on social media, there are trends for influencers.
-For example, Cardi B doesn’t have nearly as many followers or interactions as some other women on our list, but she is the fourth most talked about woman on Twitter.
+For example, Ariana Grande may not have as many followers or interactions as some other women on our list, but she is one of the most talked-about and loved women on Twitter.

 By using social listening, you can identify how much buzz an influencer has around them, and, therefore, predict how much buzz your social media campaign will generate with them.